 Intended outcome Success criteria Increased children being supported on the PP register in the early Years and KS1 Parents are made more aware of pupil premium and the benefits of registering onto it.
-School are more pro-active in helping parents understand that there is no stigma involved.

-Improved phonics results for all pupils in the school, particularly the disadvantaged children - by the end of 2023-2024 school year.
+School is more pro-active in helping parents understand that there is no stigma involved.
+Improved phonics results for all pupils in the school, particularly the disadvantaged children - by the end of 2024-2025 school year.
 Phonics outcomes by the end of 2024 school year will show that over 80% of children achieve by the end of year 1.
 It is expected that this increased focus and expectation will have an impact on all disadvantaged children, even though future numbers of children in this year group are unknown.
-Improved Maths attainment for disadvantaged children by each year end and for each current year Data from November 2023 assessments to be analysed There will be a significant reduction of children being flagged on the Robin Banerjee Sociogram Tool Through the use of ELSA for the currently identified children, more of them will be either unidentified or listed as popular.
-This will be a gradual improvement over the next 3 years.
-Fewer children will be identified on the Boxall profile as needing support from the ELSA Through the profile, needs will be addressed and supported by ELSA, which will, in turn, have a positive effect on future sociogram data.
-To achieve and sustain improved attendance for all disadvantaged children and a significant reduction in lateness for key children within this cohort.
+Improved Maths attainment for disadvantaged children by each year end and for each current year Data from December 2024 assessments to be analysed To achieve and sustain improved attendance for all disadvantaged children and a significant reduction in lateness for key children within this cohort.
 Every child on the register will display improved attendance percentages, which are sustained over time.
 Parents of the late attenders will be encouraged and given support to help them.